eBay/oja/README.md

     4. Select "Extensions: Install Extension".
     5. Select vscode-oja from the list

-    Note: VSCode extension uses oja-linter to validate your project files (action.json, *.js/mjs) and it will start working as soon as you install @ebay/oja-linter under your application dependencies.
+    Note: VSCode extension uses oja-linter to validate your project files (action.json, *.js/mjs) and it will start working as soon as you install @ebay/oja-linter, @ebay/oja-action and @ebay/oja-context under your application dependencies.

 * Install optional hygen generator